mireiabeltran/u161808_u162354_u161832_labsIR/README.md

 ## 1) TEXT PROCESSING

 In the first part of the project, it has pre-processed the document.
-To do so it have been removed stop-words and punctuation and tokenization and stemming has been performed.
+To do so we have stemmed terms, removed stop-words, punctuation, links and emojis, we have performed a tokenization in order to get a list of the terms and we have transformed all text to lowercase.
+As for the hashtags, we decided not to remove them since it may be interesting to identify them and treat them separately later.

 For example, from this text: